Le-JBA/SP36pro/README.md

-This is an adapter so that you can use flat tops in a SP36 Pro
+This is an adapter so that you can use flat tops in a SP36 Pro.

 <img width="2429" height="1621" alt="image" src="https://github.com/user-attachments/assets/4c5e8e54-6db9-4a29-8f84-75749470cce8" />